hackclub/hackpad/hackpads/MinecraftCircleHotbar/README.md

 I have a 3D printer so I can print the case!
 No need for you to go throgh the trouble of printing me one.
 I also have a soldering iron, but sending me solder would be nice <3

+I love Minecraft, and making a dedicated toolbar / macro-thingie for it was a very fun process!

 # BOM:
 - 1x Seeduino XIAO RP2040
 - 9x Cherry MX switches